 Forecasting is one of the single biggest uses of artificial intelligence within the travel and tourism industry, and this can potentially be used to reduce travel disruption significantly and manage any issues that arise.

-For example, AI can use historical data to identify trends that can then be used to predict the likelihood of flight delays accurately.
+For example, AI can use historical data to identify trends that can then be used to accurately predict the likelihood of flight delays.
 Alternatively, AI can gather data from weather forecasts, compare this with past data, and provide guidance or advice on whether disruption is likely and how issues can be resolved.

 Artificial Intelligence Travel Industry - Travel Disruption